moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

 I looks very appealing to me, despite the fact that it seems to be opinionated, and designed for personal use.
 In addition to that, they are simply using ansible's helm modules to deploy stuff — what would be different from me doing that, with my own deployment choices?

+## Distributed Storage

+Eventually, I do plan to scale up, and that requires a distributed storage solution.
+I see two main options:

+* Ceph
+* Longhorn (SUSE)

+Longhorn appeals to me, because if I choose to use other Suse products like rancher, then they probably integrate.

 ## Gitops Software